ethersphere/bee-docs/docs/working-with-bee/backups.md

 In order to ensure you are able to redeploy your Bee node in the event of a disaster, the contents of several directories must be retained.

 :::danger
-Your keys represent your ability to access your BZZ.
-Make sure to back up your keys directory in multiple places, so you can keep your BZZs safe!
+Your keys represent your ability to access your xBZZ.
+Make sure to back up your keys directory in multiple places, so you can keep your xBZZ safe!
 See below to discover the location of your keys.
 :::

 :::info